Paramedic to RN

 The Paramedic to RN Pathway Sequence is an opportunity for Paramedics with current Maryland licensure, who meet the criteria below, to bypass the first two semesters of the regular RN program.
 With the successful completion of the NURS-125: Transition into Nursing III, and the RN program, graduates earn an associate of arts in nursing.
 Admission to the transitional nursing course in the Paramedic to RN Pathway program will be available in spring, summer, and fall semesters.
 Please see an academic advisor to determine your semester of eligibility.

 Steps to Apply

 - Meet with an allied health admissions counselor during scheduled walk-in advising hours.
 You may also sign-up for an information session, if available.

-- Submit an HCC application for admission
+- If not already a current HCC student, submit an HCC application for admission

 - Complete the required coursework with appropriate minimum GPA.